 Make your description is attractive because people will see this in your Google results.
 This is that part of your page that will make people decide whether to click on your link or someone else’s in Google search results.
 So make sure it describes you well, and says what your page is about.
 Make it as attractive as possible.

 Missing Inbound links.
-Who’s linking to your website?
+Analyze and audit who’s linking to your website

 Inbound links from other other websites to yours will bring you potential clients.
 As other websites will most of the time make sure that links added to their website are really about a related topic and it adds value for their readers, Google uses this as a reference and takes advantage of the human control of the link.
 It’s important to rank you in Google, however one thing which is more important and often overlooked is the reputation of the website you are linking from.

 These inbound links must come from websites with a good reputation with Google.
 It must also be connected to your industry and ideally speak about topics that you tackle on your website as well.
 Usually, the best links are the ones that are difficult to get.
 It is much better to spend a long time getting high-quality links than creating many low quality ones because these will bring down your ranking instead of boosting it.

 Following these 10 tips is going to help you get set-up with a strong basis to make your SEO work.
 Everyone knows that SEO is a long-term game and therefore it is a strategy that you need to include in your yearly marketing plan.
 So now that you know, make sure you have a yearly time allocation or financial budget for your website’s SEO.